Pipil people: History

 Indigenous accounts recorded by Spanish chronicler Gonzalo Francisco de Oviedo suggest that the Pipil of El Salvador migrated from present-day Mexico to their current locations beginning around the 8th century A.D.
 They traveled from current day central Mexico to the Gulf coast.
 After a short period of time, they then travelled southwards through the Isthmus of Tehuantepec, ending their journey on the Balsam Coast of El Salvador.
 As they settled in the area, they founded the city-state of Kūskatan, which was already home to various groups including the Lenca, Xinca, Ch'orti', and Poqomam.
 Around the same time, a group of Pipils migrated further south and settled in the Gran Nicoya region of Nicaragua and Costa Rica, where this subgroup of Pipils eventually became known as the Nicaraos.

 The Nahua, a cohesive group sharing a central Mexican culture, are said to have migrated to Central America during the Late Classic and Early Postclassic period.
 The Nahua are linguistically tied to the Aztec, so it is likely that both were descended from the Toltecs.
 The tenth, eleventh, and twelfth centuries saw a Nahua diaspora across Central America, which the Pipil were a part of.

 The Pipil organized the confederacy of Kūskatan, with at least two centralized city-states that may have been subdivided into smaller principalities.
 A common feature of Nahua societies was a grouping of settlements who all had symmetric relationships with the others, rather than one dominant city.
 They were also competent workers in cotton textiles and developed a wide-ranging trade network for woven goods as well as agricultural products.
 Their cultivation of cacao, centered in the Izalco area and involving a vast and sophisticated irrigation system, was especially lucrative, and trade reached as far north as Teotihuacan and south to Costa Rica.

 Near the coast, cotton and indigo were produced as well as cacao.
 However, a rival confederation of the Tz'utujil and K'iche people began to settle that area, in a deliberate attempt to control the resources of the area.
-This may be the reason that archeological evidence of continuous Pipil occupation is lacking compared to other cultures that had more permanent stays in the same areas.
+This may be the reason that archeological evidence of continuous Pipil occupation is lacking compared with other cultures that had more permanent stays in the same areas.

 When their presence was documented by the Spanish in the 16th century, they were identified as "Pipil" and located in the present area of western El Salvador, as well as Escuintla and Asuncion Mita in Guatemala.
 Poqomam Maya settlements were interspersed around the area of Chalchuapa.
 Other possible Pipil enclaves include Ocotepeque, Nito (Maya site), Naco in the Honduran department of Santa Bárbara, Chapagua, the Comayagua valley, Agalteca, Olancho, Usulután and Nacaome.
 Although a Nahua/Pipil presence is noted in colonial times around San Cristóbal Acasaguastlán, Lyle Campbell argues this is due to post-conquest forced population movements.

 Some urban centers developed into present-day cities, such as Sonsonate and Ahuachapán.
 Ruins in Aguilares and those close to the Guazapa volcano are considered to have been Nahua establishments.